Lacquer vs Polyurethane: What are the Differences?

 Did you know that catalyzed lacquers are made with nitrocellulose and urea resins?
 This combination can form a more durable and longer lifespan than other oil-based finishes.
 You must add an acid catalyst with the lacquer’s liquid form to help it cure well.

 If you’re not keen on mixing it, you can buy a ready-to-use pre-catalyzed lacquer.
 But of course, there’s no harm in choosing post-catalyzed lacquer.
-We advise reading the labels [1] and instructions thoroughly to avoid miscalculating the proportions.
+I advise you read the labels [1] and instructions thoroughly to avoid miscalculating the proportions.

 Lacquer Finish Advantages and Disadvantages